Table of Contents

-When we selectively attend to something that involves perception, psychologists believe that our ability to perceive information improves, we are better in integrating this information, and finally we can understand this new information more precisely.
+When we selectively attend to something that involves perception, psychologists believe that our ability to perceive information improves, we are better in integrating this information, and finally, we can understand this new information more precisely.

-In reality, you do not alter the input at all, but what you do is modulate how your brain processes the information obtained from the other sensory modalities when you are trying to focus on a given modality of sensation.
+When someone attends to a certain task, such as selectively attending to hearing the audio from a lecture, s/he decreases input from other sensory modalities, such as vision and touching.
+In reality, s/he does not alter the input but modulates how the brain processes the information from the other sensory modalities when trying to focus on a given modality of sensation.

 What is Divided Attention?

 While studying selective attention is easy for the neuroscientist, divided attention studies usually produce conflicting results.
-Depending on the sensory modalities involved, the difficulty of the task in hand, and the similarity between the two tasks, our ability to divide our attention can be different.
+Depending on the sensory modalities involved, the difficulty of the task at hand, and the similarity between the two tasks, our ability to divide our attention can be different.

 Effects of Selective Attention are Different Depending on the Sensory Modality

 One issue with bi-sensorial experiments is the complexity of the stimuli given to the participant.
-The stimuli are either too simple for visual tasks or too complicated and noisy for auditory tasks.Too complicated and noisy tasks require selective attention to improve our performance.
+The stimuli are either too simple for visual tasks or too complicated and noisy for auditory tasks.
+Tasks that are complicated and noisy require selective attention to improve performance.